Big Problems

 Big was a hugely successful film that did not depend on the reality of its reality to tell an entertaining, funny, and sweet fantasy tale.
 But after going down this rabbit hole, I found myself wondering how I would have treated the story had I been the screenwriter.
 As an interesting writing exercise I read through the original script and attempted to craft a storyline that incorporated all the fantasy elements, with a reality that wouldn’t strain credulity.

 I won’t bore you with the whole story treatment, but in my version, everything happens exactly as in the original movie up until the point that the grown-up Josh has to find a job.
-Instead of applying at a big corporate toy company, Josh meets an old, immigrant toymaker at FAO Schwartz who owns a tiny shop in Brooklyn that can barely stay afloat.
-The old man sees something in Josh’s energy and enthusiasm for toys so he hires him.
-He pays him a small wage under the table (never asking for his social security number), and lets him stay in the studio apartment above the shop.
-The story then becomes a sweet tale of friendship between Josh and the toymaker, and a budding romance with the man’s daughter, a young associate in a small Brooklyn law firm (no third base, though!).
+Instead of applying at a big corporate toy company, Josh has a chance encounter at the big corporate toy company’s flagship store with an immigrant toymaker who owns a tiny shop in Brooklyn that can barely stay afloat.
+Josh impresses the older man, who sees something in his energy and enthusiasm for toys that reminds him of himself, and so he offers Josh a job.
+He can only afford a small wage—paid under the table (never asking for Josh’s social security number)—but lets Josh stay for free in the studio apartment above the shop.
+The story then becomes a sweet tale of friendship between Josh and the toymaker, as well as a budding romance with the old man’s daughter (no third base, though!), who is a young associate in a small Brooklyn law firm.

 The plot turns when—as in the movie—Josh calls his mother in a bout of homesickness.
 Unlike the movie, however, Mrs. Baskin hangs up and immediately calls the cops, who trace the call and arrest the grown-up Josh on suspicion of kidnapping and possibly murder.